Students in Foster Care

 In Texas, nearly 16,000 school-age students are in foster care on any given day.
 These students face unique challenges that greatly impact their success in the school environment and long-term functioning.
 School personnel, including foster care liaisons, coordinate cross-system efforts with representatives from the Department of Family and Protective Services, the Children's Commission, and other entities to improve the educational outcomes of students in foster care.

 Approximately 30-40% of children in foster care at any given time have disabilities.
 In addition, children in foster care are also less likely to receive special education services.
-This may be due to a slow exchange of educational records or a disruption in services during a change in home and parent.
+This may be due to a slow exchange of educational records or disruption in services during a change in home and/or placement.
 These factors have a negative impact on academic achievement for students.